There’s different forms of primary energy sources, and also secondary energy sources.

 What Are Primary Energy Sources?

-Primary energy sources are usually either natural or refined resources.
+Primary energy sources are usually natural resources or raw materials found in nature

 What Are Secondary Energy Sources?